mackerel fishing rod

 Float fishing rods for mackerel

-Float fishing for mackerel is a very different approach from both feathering and spinning.
-Instead of fishing actively, you have the satisfaction of watching your float bob on the surface, until TAP TAP TAP and suddenly it disappears beneath the surface.
-Incredibly satisfying.
 The best float rods are actually freshwater rods.
 These are useful because their longer length means you can make contact with the bait quickly after a bite.
 You don’t need to strike because sea floats create a lot of resistance on their own.
-You don’t see many people using this method in the UK – it’s more common to see people using a beach caster for float fishing, even though the rod is completely overpowered.
+You don’t see many people using this method in the UK.
+It’s more common to see people using a beach caster for float fishing, even though the rod is completely overpowered.
 The only advantage of the beach caster is you can easily switch to a heavy ledgering rig if you want to.
 Instead, I’d recommend using a lightweight rod that casts a couple of ounce – the set-up linked below is ideal.

 Advantages of float fishing for mackerel